AstudilloJuanF/sharerbox/README.md

 	};
 </script>
 ```
-4. Save Changes
+4. Save Changes and reload your site.

-* All done, sharerbox is now enabled for your site.
+* All done, sharerbox will be now enabled on your site.

 |Author        |